maxence-depire/.github/README.md

 **I'm Maxence Depire**
 - A French student in IT engineering, at Imerir (Perpignan).
 - Live in Toulouse, France.
-- Currently working for @Dev-I-Tech
+- Currently working for @EHB, and @Dev-I-Tech.